Gay Cape Town – Fun, Friendly and Unique.

 Spring: September to November

-- Outdoor Adventures: Spring is ideal for hikes and trips to Cape Point, where you can spot wildlife and enjoy fewer crowds.
+- Outdoor Adventures: Hike to Cape Point and enjoy local wildlife with fewer crowds.

-- Spring is perfect for outdoor dining.
-Look for LGBTQ+-friendly spots with alfresco seating and views of Table Mountain.
+- Look for LGBTQ+-friendly spots with alfresco seating and views of Table Mountain.

 Best Time for Gay Cape Town Events